playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-fundamentals/posts/ffg-fundamentals-dependency-injection/index.md

 @Component({
 	selector: "app-root",
-	standalone: true,
+	changeDetection: ChangeDetectionStrategy.OnPush,
 	imports: [ChildComponent],
 	template: `<child-comp />`,
 })
 class ParentComponent {}
 ```

 Now, we get no error when `injectedValue` is not provided.
-Instead, we get a value of `null`, which we can guard against using `ngIf` inside our template.
+Instead, we get a value of `null`, which we can guard against using `@if` inside our template.

 <!-- ::start:no-ebook -->
 <iframe data-frame-title="Angular Optional Injected Vals - StackBlitz" src="pfp-code:./ffg-fundamentals-angular-optional-injected-vals-86?template=node&embed=1&file=src%2Fmain.ts"></iframe>